Search

 Highlights of the 4 days Bhutan Tour

-• Visit the secluded Land of Dragon and the “Last Shangri-La” of South Asia.
+• You’ll visit the Land of Thunder Dragons and the “Last Shangri-La” of South Asia.

-• Explore two major cities of Bhutan, Thimphu and Paro.
+• You’ll explore two major cities of Bhutan, Thimphu and Paro.

 • Take a tour of Tashichho Dzong or a fortress-monastery in the capital city.